 When does compounded tirzepatide make sense in T2D?

 Brand Mounjaro is usually the cost-effective path for type 2 diabetes patients with commercial insurance because the FDA indication is direct and formulary coverage is broad.
 Compounded tirzepatide is most commonly used off-label for chronic weight management when patients lack coverage for brand Zepbound.
-For T2D specifically, patients should typically pursue Mounjaro coverage first.
+For T2D specifically, patients need to typically pursue Mounjaro coverage first.

 Related guides